pmndrs/use-gesture/README.md

 Demo: https://codesandbox.io/embed/l2wy87l28l

 In this example we use useGesture's default syntax, where each change ends up re-rendering the component so that we get fresh props that we simply stick into the view.
 In this case we fetch `local` off the gesture event, which keeps track of delta positions after release.
-Deltas are especially important in this lib, becuase they make it possible to use transitions for positioning, instead of doing complex getBoundingClientRect() calculations to figure out where a node went on the screen.
+Deltas are especially important in this lib, because they make it possible to use transitions for positioning, instead of doing complex getBoundingClientRect() calculations to figure out where a node went on the screen.

 ```jsx
 const [bind, { local: [x, y] }] = useGesture()